AbhisekGanguly/stock_sentiment_analysis/README.md

 3. Edit the `config.py.sample` file and rename it to `config.py`.
 4. Add your Azure Cognitive Services for Language API key and endpoint, as well as your Twitter API credentials.
 5. Run the application by executing the run.py file.
-6. Enter a stock symbol in the text box and click the "Analyze" button.
+6. Enter a  keyword in the text box and click the "Analyze" button.

-The application will display a graphical user interface with a sentiment analysis table of the most positive and negative tweets related to the stock symbol.
+The application will display a graphical user interface with a sentiment analysis table of the most positive and negative tweets related to the keyword.

 ## Project Structure
 * `config.py`: Configuration file for API keys and endpoints.